jamestalmage/fallback-cli/readme.md

 }
 ```

-*That's it!*
+*That is it!*

 Your globally installed CLI will use the local version from `node_modules` if it exists.
-In most cases this will even be backwards compatible with versions of your CLI before you introduced `fallback-cli`.
+In most cases this will even be compatible with old versions of your CLI before you introduced `fallback-cli`.

 **Note:** `cli.js` and `cli-shim.js` are arbitrary file names, use whatever you want.